Fantastic artwork surrounds us.

 The Son of Man (Renee Magritte, 1964)

-This surrealist painting features an image of a dapper man wearing a business suit with an apple in front of his face.
+This surrealist painting features a dapper man wearing a business suit with an apple in front of his face.
 The imagery and title instantly connect the work to the biblical story of Adam and Eve, where the apple is often considered the forbidden fruit that led to man’s fall.

 The Son of Man is currently in a private collection